Consensys/Relays-Resources/Readme.md

 | Pitch | 2-3 Days |  [Resources](https://github.com/ConsenSys/Relays-Resources/tree/master/05%20-%20Pitch) |

 👉👉👉 === *Where we're at in the current Relay*
+*A note about the recommended timebox: Some of these activities should be occurring asynchronously.
+Some members of the team should be working on one section, where others should be focused on other areas.
+The timeboxes are meant more as rough guidelines as opposed to hard-and-fast rules. 😊*

 ## So what is this exactly?
 **Focus** is the hardest thing to maintain in any creative endeavor.
 There are literally thousands of things you could be doing for your project at any given moment, but only a handful of activities that actually get you closer to your end-goal.